Christine Arguello: Career

+Federal judicial service

 Tenth Circuit nomination

 On July 27, 2000, President Bill Clinton nominated Arguello to the seat on the Tenth Circuit after John Carbone Porfilio assumed senior status.

 Arguello previously had been considered by Clinton for a nomination to a district court seat.
 Clinton had previously nominated James Lyons to the seat in September 1999, but withdrew Lyons' nomination in June 2000.
 As Arguello had been nominated after July 1, 2000, the unofficial start date of the Thurmond Rule during a presidential election year, no hearings were scheduled on her nomination, and the nomination was returned to Clinton at the end of his term.
-President George W. Bush chose not to renominate Arguello to the Tenth Circuit.

 Later, President George W. Bush nominated Timothy Tymkovich to the Tenth Circuit seat to which Arguello had been originally nominated.
 Tymkovich won Senate confirmation two years later.

 District court service

-On January 30, 2008, Republican United States Senator Wayne Allard of Colorado submitted Arguello's name to the White House as part of a list of seven names for the president to consider nominating to three vacant U.S. District Court judgeships.

 On April 3, 2008, Democratic Senator Ken Salazar included Arguello's name in a list of three names that Salazar was recommending that the president nominate.
 Arguello's name was included as one of three that the two senators eventually jointly forwarded to the White House.
 On May 17, 2008, a television station in Denver reported that the White House had accepted Arguello as a Colorado district court nominee.

 On July 10, 2008, Arguello was officially nominated by President George W. Bush to a vacancy on the United States District Court for the District of Colorado created by the retirement of Judge Walker David Miller.

 On September 9, 2008, she received a hearing before the Senate Judiciary Committee.
 She was voted out of committee two weeks later on September 25.
 The Senate confirmed Arguello to her district court seat in a voice vote on September 26, 2008.
 She received her commission on October 21, 2008, and her formal investiture ceremony took place on December 5, 2008.
 She assumed senior status on July 15, 2022.